-Dr. Paulen performs root canal therapy whenever possible to save the natural tooth.
+Dr. Patel performs root canal therapy whenever possible to save the natural tooth.
 Modern dentistry has proven the benefits of keeping natural teeth for both long-term dental health and overall physical well-being.

 The term root canal refers to the interior of a tooth where the pulp and nerves are located.
 A root canal treatment is needed when a tooth is significantly damaged or has decay that extends into the pulp chamber.
 Tooth pain is usually the first sign patients experience, though a dentist can spot infection during routine examinations.

 You may need a root canal if one or more of the following conditions apply:

 - Sensitivity to hot and cold foods and/or beverages